kerl/kerl/README.md

 Kerl aims to be shell agnostic and its only dependencies, excluding what's required to actually build Erlang/OTP, are curl and git.

+Unless explicitely disabled, agner is installed automatically in the sandboxes for supported Erlang/OTP versions.

 Downloading
 ===========